 I am a complete sucker for mall pretzels.

-And it’s a darn good thing that you’ll only find me at the mall once or twice a year because more trips would like equal more pretzels.
-And as much as I love them, I’ve only made them once or twice before, admittedly to great success but since Kyle isn’t a huge fan (crazy boy), I haven’t made them again.
+And it’s a darn good thing that you’ll only find me at the mall once or twice a year because more trips would definitely equal more pretzels.
+As much as I love them, I’ve only made them once or twice before, admittedly to great success but since Kyle isn’t a huge fan (crazy boy), I haven’t made them again.

 And I finally decided to bust it out just in time to share it with you while you’re all getting crazy planning your Super Bowl (or maybe anti-Super Bowl?) party menus.